kevinawongw/CSCI4448-5448-Battleship-Team-ApplePair/README.md

  </ol>

  ## After you are done with all the tasks for this Milestone, add a tag to the master branch.
 Name this tag "milestone1".
- ## This tag must be pushed by the deadline